sourcifyeth/parquet-export/README.md

-# VerA DB Parquet Export Script
+# VerA DB Parquet Export Script - Sourcify fork

 Python scripts and Docker container to export the Verifier Alliance PostgreSQL database in Parquet format and upload it to an S3 bucket.

-Warning: The script likely has some memory leak issues and needs some refinement.
-Still, does the job.
+This fork provides a modified config to comply with the Sourcify database - which uses a modification of the Verifier Alliance database schema itself.

-The latest export is available on [Cloudflare R2](https://pub-f4b5a1306ebd42a3b1289ab59da1d9bf.r2.dev/manifest.json).
-Bear in mind the data is not production-ready and contains many mistakes.
-We've laid out some of the problems [in this document](https://efdn.notion.site/VerA-DB-Problems-and-Changes-9a6873b2c0cc4b9c9cb04c82f6a0745b?pvs=4)
+The latest export is available on [Cloudflare R2](https://pub-8abcaa546ea44889a3617c7708f71610.r2.dev/manifest.json).

 ## Requirements